 The Company is aware that managing and developing employees in the most effective manner ensures sustainable success and creates value.
 Aksa Energy provides a working environment where all health and safety measures are taken.
 The Company also administers regular OHS training to its employees.
 The Company is firmly committed to taking all necessary precautions to ensure a healthy and safe working environment for its workforce.

 Aksa Energy aims to retain development-oriented, productive and highly motivated employees.
 Understanding that reaching long-term corporate goals requires staff support, the Company continuously invests in its human capital.
 Aksa Energy always strives to foster and sustain a work environment based on respect for diversity, differences, and universally accepted human rights.

-As of end-2017, Aksa Energy employed 1,019 personnel; of whom, 76% are blue collar and 24% are white collar.
-9% of employees are located at headquarters, with the remaining 91% at the power plants in various geographic regions.
+As of end-2019, Aksa Energy employed 907 personnel; of whom, 81% are blue collar and 19% are white collar.
+6% of employees are located at headquarters, with the remaining 94% at the power plants in various geographic regions.
 As a global company, Aksa Energy operates in different regions of the world and believes that the resulting workforce diversity strengthens its organizational structure.
-At all its domestic and foreign power plants, the Company selects its contracted employees from the local community in order to support the development of each regional economy.
-Some 32% of employees at Ghana Heavy Fuel Oil Power Plant are from the local community, compared with 59% at Madagascar and 72% at Mali power plant.
+Aksa Energy has 418 employees in Turkey, 83 in the TRNC, 191 in Ghana, 76 in Mali and 139 in Madagascar.
+Company employs 60% of its 406 employees in the African countries from the local communities.
+At all the domestic and overseas power plants, utmost care is taken to recruit local residents in order to contribute to the development of local communities.

 RESPECT FOR HUMAN RIGHTS